iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

 ALL | `mlmmjadmin_api_token` | API token for authentication. | `/opt/mlmmjadmin/settings.py`, parameter `api_auth_tokens =`.
 ALL | `first_domain_admin_password` | Password of the mail user `postmaster@<your-domain.com>`. | `your-domain.com` is the first mail domain name you (are going to) set in mail server profile page on iRedMail Easy platform, you can find it in mail server profile page, under tab `Settings`.

-## Custom settings used by softwares
+## Custom settings used by software

 ### MariaDB